Legal Help from an Experienced Los Angeles Nursing Home Abuse Attorney

 Bed sores, fractures, infection, and wrongful death are not acceptable outcomes of a healthcare residency.
 If you suspect your loved one’s needs were neglected inside a California facility, consult with our Los Angeles elder abuse attorney today.

 Start the conversation today.
-Contact, live chat, or call Senior Justice Law Firm now to receive your free Los Angeles nursing home abuse attorney case consultation: toll free at (888) 375-9998 or locally at (213) 297-5277.
+Contact, live chat, or call Senior Justice Law Firm now to receive your free Los Angeles nursing home abuse attorney case consultation. you can call toll-free at (888) 375-9998 or locally at (213) 297-5277.

 How to Recognize Abuse in LA Nursing Homes and Assisted Living Facilities

 Elder abuse in LA oftentimes flies under the radar.
 Victims are usually nonverbal due to dementia or confusion.
-As the patient’s representative, you should be on the lookout for common warning signs of potential elder abuse:
+As the patient’s representative, you should be on the lookout for common warning signs of potential elder abuse, such as:

 - Bed sores